The Ultimate Guide to Credit Cards

 Credit Needed

 After the promotional period, your APR will revert to a variable rate based on your credit history, which is disclosed to you upon approval.
-But that ongoing APR has the potential to decrease by 2% every year when you meet the credit card company’s terms.
+That means you should pay off any purchases or balance transfers before the end of the period.

 Best Major Credit Card for Businesses